jeanettesa/ctf-writeups/2020/HacktoberCTF/90s_kids/90s_kids.md

 The following python code will help us to find the flag:

-First, we import the `re` library, and read database dump line 390 into a variable, `the_line`:
+First, we import the `re` library, and read database dump line 390 (containing all user instances) into a variable, `the_line`:

 ```
 >>> import re
 >>>